The Fundamental Theorem Of Poker

 What's the use of the fundamental theorem?

-The most important idea is just to be aware of the theorem and try your best to follow it as closely as possible by analysing your opponents' plays and reading them as best as you can.
+The most important idea is just to be aware of the theorem and try your best to follow it as closely as possible by analyzing your opponents' plays and reading them as best as you can.

 The better your hand reading skills get, the closer you will be able to play according to the fundamental theorem and the more money you will make.